Discover your sensuous side and write poems exploring the radiant materiality of curious objects

 – Steven Matthews, from ‘Fibonacci Crystals’ in Guests of Time (Valley Press, Scarborough)

-Studios are three week intensive courses.
+Studios are 4-week intensive courses.
 Reading material will be distributed before the course begins.
 There are no live chats so they are suitable for both UK & International students.

 About Caleb Parkin View Profile